-Summary : Sail along the pack-ice of North Spitsbergen allowing for the best opportunities to spot the King of the Arctic, the mighty polar bear.
+Summary : Sail along the pack-ice of North Spitsbergen, allowing for the best opportunities to spot polar bears.
 Journey to Raudfjord on the north coast of West Spitsbergen, a beautiful fjord dominated by spectacular glaciers and favored by ringed and bearded seals.
-The cliffs and shoreline of the fjord also support thriving seabird colonies and a surprisingly rich amount of vegetation flourishes on sheltered landscapes.
-Cruise in a Zodiac, hike, and keep an eye out for whales, reindeer, and Arctic fox on this trip of a lifetime!
+The cliffs and shoreline of the fjord support thriving seabird colonies and a surprisingly rich amount of vegetation flourishes on sheltered landscapes.
+Cruise in a Zodiac, hike, and keep an eye out for whales, several bird species, reindeer, and Arctic fox on this trip of a lifetime!

 Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins